jasonpepin/maptool/README.md

     - Run the Script.
     - Your 10+ POI map link will be in the output_pins.py... copy link and paste into browser.

-- Note: Sometimes small corrections need to bemade on the maps.google.com, be aware.
+- Note: Sometimes small corrections need to be made on the maps.google.com, be aware.